 Block Out The Light

 The best sleeping temperature for most adults is 65 degrees Fahrenheit.
-Although this may vary a few degrees from person to person.
+However, this may vary a few degrees from person to person.
 Try setting the thermostat somewhere between 60-67 degrees to find the best temperature for a good night’s sleep.

 Alcohol can have a stimulating effect similar to caffeine.
 I know drinking a glass of wine before bed may sound like a good idea and even make you feel sleepy.
 But the reality is it will still disrupt your sleep throughout the night.